1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 The redo logs are assumed to be found on two separate drives - the ORADATA for the 'a' variants of the logs, and the FRA for the 'b' variants.
 If these are to remain unchanged as drive letters after the rename, then simply set the appropriate drive letters accordingly below.

-Likewise, the database name in the path might be desired to be changed, in which case set those defines accordingly too, otherwise, set them to be the same, or something t hat cannot occur.
+Likewise, the database name in the path might be desired to be changed, in which case set those defines accordingly too, otherwise, set them to be the same, or something that cannot occur.

 ..  code-block:: sql

+    set lines 2000 pages 2000 trimspool on

     spool rename_logs.sql